dalgard/meteor-viewmodel/README.md

 Copy the `package` folder (can be renamed) from this repo into your project's `/packages` and add the package with `meteor install dalgard:viewmodel`.

 Browser support is IE9+ because of `Object.defineProperties`.
-I'll change it if someone complains...
+I'll change it if someone complains.

 ### Contents